pikatoste/test.sh/README.md

 `! validate` will not behave as expected as all checks but the last will be ignored.
 In the last case, the result of the negated expression will not trigger exit even if it evaluates to false.

-The errexit option and the ERR trap are related but they are not the same.
-The ERR trap is raised when a command returns non-zero, but does not imply exiting.
-It shares with errexi the conditions under which it is ignored, i.e. ignored errexit context is also ignored ERR trap context.
+The errexit option is closely related to the ERR trap, but they are not the same.
+The ERR signal is raised when a command returns non-zero, but does not imply exiting.
+It shares with errexit the conditions under which it is ignored, i.e. ignored errexit context is also ignored ERR trap context.
 Because both the ERR trap and errexit are active at the same time, test.sh assumes that after an ERR trap the shell will exit, but this is not always true; this feature is leveraged to enforce teardown semantics even when SUBSHELL is set to 'never', but can have unexpected effects also.